 Super Badger - A super badger brush is a more expensive than either best or pure.
 While some call this hair silvertip, it is often highly graded pure hair bleached on the ends to resemble silvertip.
 Though it is comprised of pure badger hairs, super is graded and sorted to such a degree that its performance is superior to that of best.
 The brush is not prickly.
 One way to determine if a brush bears a super or silvertip badger hair load is to look at the color of the bristle tips.
 A true silvertip brush has tips that are off-white.
 A super brush on the other hand has bristle tips that are a more sterile, slightly greyed white.
 Moreover, the light color of the tips does not extend as far down the shaft of the hair.

-Some manufacturers such as Plisson, Simpsons and Rooney sell shaving brushes in a grade beyond silvertip.
+Some manufacturers such as Plisson and Simpson sell shaving brushes in a grade beyond silvertip.
 While the names these companies give this extra silvertip vary, the properties remain fairly consistent between manufacturers as compared to the ordinary silvertip brush.
 These brushes differ in appearance and feel.
 The tip is whiter and extends further down the shaft; additionally, the hair under the tip is pure black as opposed to dark grey in color.
-The extra silvertip feels slightly firmer and less "prickly" on the face when lathering.
-Brushes made of extra silvertip with a high-quality handle can sell for as much as $500 USD.
+The extra silvertip feels slightly firmer and less 'prickly' on the face when lathering.
+Brushes made of extra silvertip with a high-quality handle can sell for as much as £400.00.

-Shave brushes are utilized by shavers for a variety of reasons, including the ability to provide a close, comfortable and enjoyable shave.
+Shaving brushes are used by shavers for a variety of reasons, including the ability to help provide a close, comfortable and enjoyable shave.
 A fibrous bristle load holds significant amounts of water which mix with the soap lifted from a shave mug or scuttle.
 The more water a brush holds, the moister and richer a lather will be.
-Thicker and more emollient lather translates to less razor skipping and dragging.
+Thicker and more emollient lather translates to less razor skipping and dragging, so reducing any irritation during shaving.

-Bringing a shave brush across one's skin results in an exfoliation effect.
-Because a shave brush is most often used with a glycerin-based soap, this effect often replaces the pre-shave routine of washing and applying lotion to the face.
+Drawing a shaving brush across one's skin results in an exfoliation effect.
+Because a shaving brush is most often used with a glycerin-based soap, this effect often replaces the pre-shave routine of washing and applying lotion to the face.

 The greatest benefit from shave brush use is the tendency to soften and lift facial hair before a shave.
 Applying shaving cream by hand matts hair or raises it unevenly.
 Shave brush use, however, requires a circular motion to form a lather suitable for a shave.
 Therefore, a razor does not need to be pressed to the skin in order to provide a close shave.
 For this reason, straight razors (or high-quality safety razors) are most often used with a shave brush, as the necessity for more than a single blade is effectively waived.